ewulczyn/wmf/README.md

 # wmf
-My set up for WMF projects
+Utilities and configuration for WMF projects